TX4 Protocol: Trustless Commerce for the Agentic Economy

 Positioned in front of the merchant's API, the Gatekeeper intercepts unauthorized requests and generates a PAYMENT-REQUIRED HTTP header.
 It calculates the exact cost dynamically based on the requested endpoint's computational weight.

-tx4 SDKs utilize W3C Decentralized Identifiers (did:pkh).
+tx4 SDKs utilize W3C Decentralized Identifiers (did:pkh) under the commercial umbrella of TX4 Agent ID.
 Clients prove their identity by signing an anti-replay timestamp using their wallet's Ed25519 private key, completely eliminating the need for API Keys or JWT tokens.
+Through TX4 Agent ID, human owners can cryptographically mandate spending limits and permissions for their autonomous agents without altering the agent's core identity.

 5.3 The Solana Anchor Smart Contract